MSSkowron/smart-plant-care-assistant/README.md

     - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
     - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+    Once the server is running, open the app on your device using the provided QR code or link.

     Alternatively, you can start the server using a tunnel to expose the app over a public URL:

     ```bash
     npm run start-tunnel
     ```

-6. **Run the Application**

-    Once the server is running, open the app on your device using the provided QR code or link.

 ### Development Tools